-A fugitive comes out of hiding after 50 years in Japan.
-Days later, another wanted man is nabbed
+Japan’s most wanted: Fugitive emerges after 50 years on the run; another suspect nabbed days after

 As for Kin, he is said to have relied on his yakuza links to slip under the radar.

-While he was wanted for the shooting in Nagano Prefecture in September 2020, he was arrested in an apartment in Sendai, seven hours away by car, on Feb 1 in an overnight raid.
+While he was wanted for the Nagano prefecture shooting in September 2020, he was arrested in an apartment in Sendai, seven hours away by car, on Feb 1 in an overnight raid.
 Kin did not resist arrest.

 “There will be no let-up in our investigations and search for fugitives,” National Police Agency chief Yasuhiro Tsuyuki vowed at a news conference, stressing that no detail was too minute and urging citizens to report even the slightest suspicions.